 Now, after 62 years, viewable again in beautiful 3-D!
 Scientists are being murdered in a secret underground laboratory overseen by a super-computer and two robots, Gog and Magog.
 The restoration is a stunning achievement, covered thoroughly on the disc extras.
-The year is young, but this is an early favorite.
+This is an early favorite among Sci-fi thrillers.

 KL Studio Classics

 1954 / Color / 1:66 widescreen / 85 min. / Street Date March 1, 2016 / available through Kino Lorber / 34.95